amhuang/facade-inspection-ui/README.md

 ### Raspberry Pi Setup (accessed through VNC Viewer)

+The Pis' should all be running their necessary scripts on startup and all data on the GUI should show up without an issue.

 1. On the upper Pi:
     a.
 Run `mjpg-streamer.sh` (in terminal) to start the livestreams.
 You should be able to see the upper 3 livestreams on the GUI, provided that the GUI has the correct IP address of the Pi
     b.
 Run `mqttBroker.sh` (in terminal) to start the MQTT broker (andrea will eventually make this step a subprocess in upperMqtt.py)